-Next to each supported coin in the list, you will see a section titled “your address”.
-This address will be different for each cryptocurrency.
+Next to each supported coin in the list there is a section titled “your address”.
+It will be different for each cryptocurrency.

-Send cryptocurrency to these addresses to send them to your wallet.
+Send cryptocurrency to those addresses to send them to your wallet.
 Make sure you’re using the correct cryptocurrency’s address.
 Sending funds to the incorrect address will result in permanent loss of your funds.

 How do I make payments with my Atomic Wallet?

-To send funds out of your wallet, just click on the cryptocurrency you want to transfer.
-It will expand into a space to enter the destination address and the amount you want to send.
-It will also ask you to re-enter your Atomic Wallet password for security.
+To send funds out of your wallet just click on the cryptocurrency you want to transfer.
+It will expand into a space to enter the destination address, the amount you want to send and ask to re-enter your Atomic Wallet password for security.

 Advanced users can also export their private keys.

 Atomic Wallet is theoretically completely secure, as long as you do everything correctly.
 It’s open source which significantly reduces the chances of bugs or hidden vulnerabilities creeping into the programming and critical data like passwords are encrypted and only stored locally on your device.